danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 }
 ```

 1. We define the object `countryShapes` variable in our component state with default value `null`.
-This will be re-initialized in `componentDidMount`.
+This will be re-initialized in `componentDidMount()`.
-2. By default, we render an SVG image with a `<g>` element called `countries-group`.
+2. By default, we render an SVG image with a `<g />` element called `countries-group`.
-3. Until we have defined the `countryShapes` state variable, we don't render any shape `<path />`s within the `<g>` element.
+3. Until we have defined the `countryShapes` state variable, we don't render any `<path />`s within the `<g />` element.
-4. After the `Map` component's first render, set the `countryShapes` state variable to the features of the TopoJSON we inspected just above this code block.
+4. After the `Map` component's first render, set the `countryShapes` state variable to the features of the TopoJSON we fetched and inspected just above this code block.
-5. Now that the `countryShapes` state variable is truthy, turning each `featureElement`, which contains the coordiate borders of each country, into an array of `<path />` components.
+5. The `countryShapes` state variable becomes truthy, turning each `featureElement`, which contains the coordiate borders of each country, into an array of `<path />` components.
 6. Use the Mercator projection provided by `d3-geo`, scale the image to 100% (instead of the default 150%) and translate the map right on the x-axis by 400 down the y-axis by 300.
-7. The customized Mercator `projection`, provided to `geoPath().projection()`, returns a function that takes a `featureElement`, "projects" its coordinates, and sets it as the line(s) drawn with `<path />`.
+7. The customized Mercator `projection`, provided to `geoPath().projection()`, returns a function that takes a `featureElement`.
+This function returns `featureElement`'s projected coordinates, which, when given to `<path />`, draws a country's borders.
 8. Uniformly fill each `<path />` polygon with a pink color defined by `rgba(255, 0, 255, 0.5)`.

 ### Make the Map into a Chloropleth Map

-To make this a chloropleth map, we will show the differences in the quantity of cases by country by varying the opacity of the base color.
-Let's make a helper function that uses the name of the country we pull from the TopoJSON to produce a color, using sample data as reference for CoViD-19 case counts.
+To make this a chloropleth map, we will show the varying quantities of cases by country by varying base color's opacity.
+Let's make a helper function that uses the name of the country we pull from the TopoJSON (and sample COVID-19 case data) to produce a color.

-Define the sample data below `projection`:
+Define the sample data below `projection` in **Map.jsx**:

 ```jsx
 const sampleData = {